min2ha/ukwa-site/content/target/46923/index.en.md

   "subject": "EU Referendum"
 }

-# School of Advanced Study: EU Referendum: our commitment to research remains strong as ever.

 Statement from Professor Roger Kain of the School of Advanced Study on the outcome of the EU Referendum.